 Are your customers requesting takeaway cups and then dining in?
 Some people just like a lid to keep their drink hot.
 There is an easy solution, stock a few reusable keep cups for those occasions.
 Your initial investment will save you money in the long run.

-REWARD GOOD BEHAVIOUR
+ENCOURAGE GOOD BEHAVIOUR

 We all need a little push now and then!
 Help customers make great decisions which save the environment and money for your business.